Club Shay Shay - Warren G Part 2

 I'm really happy to be involved

-because it gives me a chance to give back to the community by doing different events and bringing like a snoop or bringing any artist there to
+because it gives me a chance to give back to the community by doing different events and bringing like a Snoop or bringing any artist there to

 And it's a chance for the team to go

 And the mayor, you know, help out with some of the things with the mayor around the city.
+And because I was born and raised there, so it's like, it's only right that I give back.

-in that way.
+in that in that way.

-And then we got something to root for, you know, because they don't have a lot to root for.
+And then we got something to root for, you know, because they don't have a lot to root for we got the dodgers and the lakers and you know the raiders and and and you know the chargers and stuff like that

+I'm dropping the single by November.
 Yeah, I'm working on that right now.

-I just got a few touch-ups I got to do with mixing and mastering and it's a couple more artists that I want to work with
+I'm pretty much there.
+I just got a few touch-ups I got to do with mixing and mastering, and it's a couple more artists that I want to work with

 before I shut it all the way out.

-A lot of good music, a lot of good businesses coming with the the baseball sports, a lot of business outside of the baseball, like real estate,
+A lot of good music, a lot of good businesses coming with the baseball sports, a lot of business outside of the baseball, like real estate,

 and then as well as still